-- The children have one taught Phonics session everyday from 9:10 9:30. - In this session the children will be taught new sounds or sight words and will practise blending and segmenting words. - They will also access appropriate activities to consolidate their new learning. - There is a Phonics area in each Reception classroom.
-These are set up with activities for the children to practise their skills all day - EYFS staff will listen to the children read throughout the week.
+- The children have one taught Phonics session everyday from 9:10-9:30. - In this session the children will be taught new sounds or sight words and will practise blending and segmenting words. - They will also access appropriate activities to consolidate their new learning. - Children are encouraged to use their phonics in all areas of the classroom.
+We have writing materials for children to use in all areas.